-1.4 Aims and Objectives
+1.4 Aims and objectives

-At present, there has been no systematic investigation of how professionals mix object-based content for different reproduction systems or how perceptual attributes change when object-based content is rendered to different loudspeaker systems.
+At present, there has been no systematic investigation of how professionals mix object-based content for different reproduction systems.
 This paper reports on an experiment that was conducted to investigate:

-- Which perceptual attributes change when the same object-based content is rendered to systems with different numbers of channels, and; - What professional content creators would do differently to a standard VBAP renderer when content is rendered to systems with different numbers of channels.
+- 1. which perceptual attributes change when the same object-based content is rendered to systems with different numbers of channels, and: - 2. what professional content creators would do differently to a standard VBAP renderer when content is rendered to systems with different numbers of channels.

-The first objective of this exploratory study is to identify a small number of the most common mix processes used by professionals when remixing object-based content loudspeakers in the upper layer $(N_U)$ , middle layer $(N_M)$ , and bottom layer $(N_B)$ .
+The main objective of this exploratory study is to identify a small number of the most common mix processes used by professionals when remixing object-based content for systems with different numbers of channels.

-&lt;sup>1 The convention for describing loudspeaker layouts from [33] is used in this paper. $N_U + N_M + N_B$ describes the number of for systems with different numbers of channels.
 A second objective is to explore how the perceptual attributes of the rendered soundfield change between VBAP renderings of the same content to different speaker layouts.
-The identified mix processes can be used by designers of OBA systems and by researchers in OBA, intelligent audio systems, and spatial audio generally.
+The identified mix processes can be used by designers of OBA systems and by researchers in OBA, intelligent audio systems and spatial audio generally.
 The processes will also inform future research, the aim of which will be to determine quantitative rules that can be used when rendering OBA for different loudspeaker layouts.

-1.5 Structure of Study
+1.5 Structure of study

-The work presented in this paper consists of three main phases.
-First, experiments were conducted with professional audio content producers in which they were asked to compare a 9+10+5 channel rendering of an object-based audio drama scene to a rendering of the same content to a system with fewer channels.
-The content producers were asked what they would do differently if they had control over mix for the system with fewer channels and indicate what perceptual attributes changed between the reference and the lower channel version.
+The work presented in this paper consists of 3 main phases.
+Firstly, experiments were conducted with professional audio content producers in which they were asked to compare a 9+10+5 channel rendering of an object-based audio drama scene to a rendering of the same content to a system with fewer channels.
+The content producers were asked what they would do differently if they had control over mix for the system with fewer channels and indicate what perceptual attributes changed between the reference and the lower channel render.
 As this is an exploratory study, aiming to elicit the common mix processes a content producer might employ when remixing object-based content for loudspeaker systems with different numbers of channels, the test participants were asked openly about their intentions rather than asking them to directly operate on the mix.
 A follow-up experiment will give the content producers direct control over a small number of the most commonly suggested processes to determine quantitative downmix rules for those processes.

-The open text data collected in the first phase were analyzed using text mining techniques and follow-up interviews with the test participants to identify a small number of common changes suggested by the sound designers.
+The open text data collected in the first phase were analysed using text mining techniques and follow-up interviews with the test participants to identify a small number of common changes suggested by the sound designers.
 Finally, the relationships between the data relating to changes in perceptual attributes, the identified mix processes, and the rendering method/speaker layout were explored using logistic regression models.